Powered by Salure

 Data governance and event validation practices

 Simple documented rules and review workflows increase confidence in the metric and lower payroll risk.
+Teams should define what counts as attrition, which population groups are excluded, which denominator is used, and who owns the definition.

 Automation and validation tooling

 Automation reduces manual steps and surfaces mismatches so teams can resolve them early.
+Integration alerts can notify teams of missing or mismatched exit events before payroll deadlines.

 How can HR teams reduce unwanted attrition in practice?